Before you can get your AZ license and find a truck driving job in Ontario, you need to meet these AZ license requirements...

 - A valid “G” class driver’s license.

 - A driver’s abstract - This is a 3-year search of your driving record.
-It’s available through the Ministry of Transportation for $12.
-Click here to order your abstract online.
+It’s available through the Ministry of Transportation for $12 (3-year uncertified) Click here to order your abstract online.

 - Criminal record search - You may obtain a criminal record search from your local police organization.
-You will need two pieces of identification with you to apply, and the cost is $30.
-Click here for more information on obtaining a criminal record check in the Waterloo Region
+You will need two pieces of identification with you to apply, and the cost is $40.
+Click here for more information on obtaining a criminal record check in the Waterloo Region.

 - Mechanical aptitude test - To register for the AZ Licensing, you are required to pass a mechanical aptitude test.
 There is no charge for this test.

-- Written and road test fee of $101.50.
-This fee covers your written exams for both the “Class A” or “Class D” test and the Drive Test Centre, as well as the road test.
+- Written and road test fee of $122.75.
+This amount covers your written knowledge test for the 'Class A' licence at the Drive Test Centre, as well as the road test fee.

 Other AZ license requirements include...